The U.S. Marine Corps (USMC) is a very demanding branch of the military that requires efficiency both on land and in the sea.

 FAQ – Marine Corps PFT Standards

-The Marine Corps have been adjusting their PFT standards since 2015.
+The Marine Corps has been adjusting its PFT standards since 2015.
 The Marines recently updated their age brackets and exercises.

 The changes imposed tougher maximum scores and higher minimum standards.